Optimistic-Optimizers/Black-Box-Optimization/README.md

 ## How to Install and Use:

 1. Enter into your desired directory from your computer's terminal

 2. Enter the command `git clone https://github.com/Optimistic-Optimizers/Black-Box-Optimization.git`

 3. Enter the following commands into your Jupyter Notebook:
 ![alt text](https://github.com/Optimistic-Optimizers/Black-Box-Optimization/blob/main/docs/CallingTheFunction.png)

-4. The order of the inputs for the function are:
+4. The order of the inputs for the `decision_tree_classifer` function are:
     - Number of Trials
     - Number of Parameters
     - Accuracy
     - Time per Iteration

+5. When making your selection for each input, use a value between 0-1 where 0 corresponds to the lowest possible value for that input and 1 corresponds to the maximum possible value for that input.

 ## Organization: